jradxl/Mate-Desktop-Build-From-Source/README.md

 This happens quite frequently!!
 I've not yet modified build-base.sh to detect any updates.
 You'll have to do it manually, or use clean argument, which will recompile all.

+NOTES
+a. pluma is available for use as soon as the install is completed.
+b.
+As soon as Brisk-Menu is built, you can test with /usr/local/bin/mate-panel-test-applets
+c.
+As soon as Mate University is built, you can test both applets with /usr/local/bin/mate-panel-test-applets

 //END